 But I know it’s not that simple.
 And I think Jesus knew that, too.

 Samaritans were the outcasts of the New Testament world.
 They were the outsiders.
 The people no self-respecting Jew would have anything to do with.

-The point Jesus was making and the lesson we need to hear is that divisions between groups of people can be illusory.
+The point Jesus was making and the lesson we need to hear is that divisions between groups of people are often illusory.
 Jews and Samaritans, locals and out-of-towners — the dividing lines that separate us feel real.
-But they’re often false constructs created by powers with a vested interest in keeping us apart.
+But they’re false constructs created by powers with a vested interest in keeping us apart.